armarquez/dotfiles/zsh/Readme.md

 * colored-man
 * git
 * github
-* osx - this will only be loaded on macOS
+* macos - this will only be loaded on macOS
 * pip
 * python
 * rsync